ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 ## Identifying and championing new tools

 New OITs are being developed all the time.
 Some of these might be better suited for the tasks you need to perform.
-Some OITs might become available where previously there was no solution.
-The question becomes: how is a new OIT identified and championed, so that it becomes allowed within the MoJ.
+New OITs might become available, where previously there was no solution.
+The question becomes: how is a new OIT identified and championed, so that it becomes allowed within the MOJ.

 The basic process consists of four steps.
 You have an essential role to play in the process.